Post

 total17,7993,1258,3055,5853,402

-The 0 toxic data have 144,210 samples (as a reminder, these are the toxic data with 0 ‘toxicity’ rating), it represents samples with no harm labels in theory.
-This data set dwarfs the positive data set, so we have a slight data imbalance problem.
+The 0 toxic data have 144,210 samples, it represents samples with no harm labels in theory.
+This data set is quite large so we have a data imbalance problem.
 However, I still plan to include it in training, analogous to using a white background to make a person stand out in the portrait.
-There is a serious issue with this—the 0 toxic data might not have “harming others” labels, but it contains other harm labels.
-I’d like to filter them out and retain a purely white background.
+There is another serious issue—even though the 0 toxic data are mostly absent of “harming others” labels, they do contain other harm labels.
+I’d like to filter them out to ensure the quality of the baseline data.

-How can I quickly identify those with harm labels in 0 toxic data set?
-I can use the fine-tuned gpt-4o-mini again, but the daily token limit is a problem due to the large amount of data.
+In order to quickly identify those with harm labels in 0 toxic data set, I considered using the fine-tuned gpt-4o-mini again, but Open AI’s daily token limit is a problem due to the large amount of input data.
 So I decided to fine-tune a DeBERTa model using the positive data only, and use that fine-tuned model to carry out the filtering.
-For lack of a better word, I refered to this process as prep training.
 This filtered out 24% of the 0 toxic data.
-I refer to this filtered data set as the negative data set.

 Training